 Problem-solving open-world flaws

 Actually the idea including an repeating map this attempt is close to our earth’s one.
 Commonly projected in rectangular space, we know that projections of spheres are error biased due to their natural calculation.
-Nevertheless, since we don’t need to create a whole sphere we can concentrate on the planar form of this form of design topic.
+Nevertheless, since we don’t need to create a whole sphere we can concentrate on the planar form of this design type.

 In this example I am going to use a 10x10 map which will be stored in a two-dimensional matrix: each tile will be appended into an array, representing one horizontal line of the map which will be part of another array.
 We also want to implement different types of tiles or biomes.
 So far this is common tile-map creation 1.